Common Makeup Ingredients: Are They Safe?

 Makeup labeled as natural or organic can still contain questionable ingredients.
 USDA-certified organic means 95% or more organic ingredients.
 But a claim of “made with natural ingredients” or “made with organic ingredients” leaves lots of room for potentially harmful synthetic ingredients.
 And while there are many good products out there, the prices are definitely out of my price range.

 So …. what’s a girl to do?
 For me, the only solution is to make my own.
-I’ve downloaded a number of eBooks (like this and this) and they each have some decent little tidbits, but the one I love the most comes from fellow blogger Lori Klein at Health Extremist.
+I’ve downloaded a number of eBooks (like this) and they each have some decent little tidbits, but the one I love the most comes from fellow blogger Lori Klein at Health Extremist.

 Lori has done her homework.
 Her eBook, Make Your Own Makeup with Organic Food or Minerals has over 100 money saving recipes made from safe ingredients.
 For example, did you know ….